-A veteran of multiple wars was one of the early correctional staff at what would eventually become San Quentin State Prison.
-Capt.
-William “Bill” Wallace Byrnes, of the California and Texas Rangers, was a veteran of the Mexican American War as well as many conflicts with Native Americans.
+A veteran of multiple wars, Captain William “Bill” Wallace Byrnes was one of the early correctional staff at what would become San Quentin State Prison.
+Byrnes, who served with the California and Texas Rangers, was a veteran of the Mexican American War as well as many conflicts with Native Americans.
 The California Rangers were the early version of the National Guard, called to duty when needed.

 Bill Byrnes recruited for San Quentin job